rome/tools/website/src/_includes/docs/philosophy.md

   using public channels like GitHub Discussions or Discord, frequent private check-in are the norm, due to the nature of the private company.
   When decisions occur via private channels, the team has to commit to communicate these decisions using the public channels.

-### Releases, versioning and breaking changes

-- **Rome uses semantic versioning for mostly all packages**.
-More precisely, [semver v2](https://semver.org/spec/v2.0.0.html).
+### Versioning

-- **The VSCode extension uses semantic versioning**.
-More precisely, [semver v1](https://semver.org/spec/v1.0.0.html).
-The market doesn't support pre-releases.
+- **Rome uses [semver v1](https://semver.org/spec/v1.0.0.html) for VSCode extension**.
+The VSCode marketplace doesn't support pre-releases.
   Even numbers are meant for stable releases, odd numbers for pre-releases.
+- **Rome uses [semver v2](https://semver.org/spec/v2.0.0.html) for all the reaming packages**.
 - **Rome commits to a monthly release**, with _announced features_.
 - **Rome commits to patch releases**, if the bugs are blockers and no workarounds can't be suggested.
 - **Features that might slip in patch releases won't be announced**.
 This can happen, patch releases